gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 Character encoding deals with problems by defining a table (mapping) with the corresponding character and its code.
 Here we briefly introduce some of the most prominent character encoding standards created for different requirements.

-TODO: give a short understanding behind the motivations of the dynamics.
-Teletype models had 7-bit code.
-As 8-, 16-, and 32-bit (and later 64-bit) computers began to replace previous computers, it became common to use  an 8-bit byte to store each character in memory extensions to ASCII, leaving the original character-mapping intact, but adding additional character definitions after the first 128 characters.

 * **Character set**:
   * a defined collection of characters (‘a’, ‘b’, …), symbols (‘$’, ‘♣’, ‘§’’, …), and control codes (NUL ‘\0’, TAB ‘\t’, LF ‘\n’, …)
   * Examples: ASCII character set, Unicode character set.